threesquared/homelab/README.md

 # Homelab

-This repository contains config files for my various homelab servers.
+This repository contains config files and provisioning scripts for my various homelab servers.

 ## Diagram

-This is a digram of the network.
+This is a diagram of the network.

 ![Diagram](diagram/diagram.png)